GoogleChrome/chrome-extensions-samples/functional-samples/ai.gemini-on-device-calendar-mate/README.md

 # Calendar Mate: On-device AI with Gemini Nano

-This sample demonstrates how to use Chrome's built-in Gemini Nano Language Model API in an extension to extract calendar event details from natural language text.
-To learn more about the API, see [Built-in AI on developer.chrome.com](https://developer.chrome.com/docs/extensions/ai/prompt-api).
+This sample demonstrates how to use Chrome's built-in Prompt API in an extension to extract calendar event details from natural language text.
+To learn more about the API, see [Prompt API on developer.chrome.com](https://developer.chrome.com/docs/extensions/ai/prompt-api).

 ## Overview